 Boba tea and I go way back.
 I started drinking boba tea since I was 6 years old.
 Back in the days, the lids were dome shaped and the only topping was boba.
 Nowadays, there are so many creative options making it fun but also intimidating to order a boba drink.
 Often times the menu is as extensive as a Chinese restaurant menu.
 Most people I know just order the standard milk tea with boba.
 There are some that will request for less sweet, but other than that, the customization pretty much ends there.
 But if you have been in Taiwan, you will know that the locals customize their drinks like they own the boba tea shop.
 Trust me, once you customize your boba drink, you can never go back.
 Customizing is not only fun, you can control the calories while getting the same satisfying taste.

 So first things first, select your tea.
 The tea and the boba are the 2 pillars of a good boba tea.
 Many milk tea is made with black tea unless you specify otherwise.
 If you like the roasted black tea flavor, try customizing a Pu-er (aged tea with earthy notes) or Tie Guan Yin (roast nutty character oolong tea) tea with milk.
 If you like lighter and floral tea, try jasmine green tea or osmanthus oolong.
+For those that need a bit of caffeine kick, matcha is the go to choice.
+It will keep you alert but calm for a good 3 hours.
+Check out this post to learn everything about matcha.

 2. MILK I usually skip dairy because I like to taste the tea as is.
 However, if you are getting milk, you usually have the option of picking dairy or non-dairy milk.
 The standard non-dairy milk is made with powdered milk.
 It’s commonly used in Asia because many Asians are lactose intolerant.
 Some fancier places may offer almond or soy milk alternatives, which often taste lighter than whole milk.